The background - and initial assessment:

 Not having part of the transmitter signal path in parallel with the receiver input helped the sensitivity a bit, but it still wasn't right so I did a bit more checking with the signal generator and scope, finding no-where that things were obviously amiss on the RF Unit - but I did notice that the secondary receiver was more sensitive than the main: Since they share the same signal path that more or less ruled out an obvious problem with the RF unit when operated in the normal fashion so I decided to perform a realignment.

-To my surprise, the I.F. stages in both receivers were terribly out of alignment - particularly on the main receiver - and after finishing this, the receivers "woke up" and met specifications: I was surprised to see this on a modern receiver and am at a loss to explain it.
+To my surprise, the I.F. stages in both receivers were quite far out of alignment - particularly on the main receiver - and after finishing this, the receivers "woke up" and met specifications: I was surprised to see this on a modern receiver and am at a loss to explain it.
 It seems unlikely that it detuned itself with age, so it was either not properly aligned at the factory, or someone else tried to "improve" it - but I'm suspecting the former.

 All's well that ends well: